ccfang2/RaffleMachine/README.md

 3. Click 'Action' to start.
 Each time a user clicks, one participant is drawn, with an assignment to a prize.
 Please be aware that prizes are given from bottom to top (e.g., in the example above, notebooks are given at first, and finally the car).
 A notification pops up when all prizes are taken.

 4. If users run the app in Rstudio Window or RStudio Viewer, they can click the reload button at the top of page to reset.
-If users run the app in a browser (Simply click this [link](https://ccfang2.shinyapps.io/RaffleMachine/)), they just reload the webpage to reset.
+If users run the app in a browser, they just reload the webpage to reset.
 Each time users start a new raffle, they have to reset the app.

 ## Limitations
 - This raffle machine is built on the rule of randomness.
 Each participant can at most get one prize, and each prize could not be shared.